Qspirit logo

 Sept.
 11 – Protus and Hyacinth were third-century eunuch martyrs from Egypt who were killed on Sept.
 11, 258 in Rome for refusing to deny their faith.
 Their feast day is Sept.
 11 in the Roman Catholic church.
 They worked for another queer saint, Eugenia/Eugenios.

 Sept.
 15 – John Church, considered England’s first openly gay minister, was ordained on Sept.
 15, 1807.
-He was accused of conducting same-sex weddings for men at a gay bar in London and later convicted of “attempted sodomy.”
+He was accused of conducting same-sex weddings for men at a gay bar in London and later convicted and imprisoned for “attempted sodomy.”

 Sept.
 17 – Hildegard of Bingen and Richardis: Medieval mystic and the woman she loved